elvli/Obsidian/CS Notes/Interview Questions/Google Hiring Assessment.md

 You are traveling with your friend who works for a competitor company.
 Although your company’s policy states that non-employees should not have access to company property, your friend asks to use your work laptop to quickly check their personal email account for an important email they are expecting, since their personal cell phone has run out of battery

-Which action are you most likely to take in response
+Which action are you most likely to take in response?
 - Immediately allow your friend to check their email in your laptop
 - **Suggest that your friend check their email in their personal cell phone when it is charged**
 - Offer to check your friends email for to em using your work laptop
 - Allow your friend to check their email while you monitor their activity

-Which action are you most likely to take in response
+Which action are you least likely to take in response?
 - **Immediately allow your friend to check their email in your laptop**
 - Suggest that your friend check their email in their personal cell phone when it is charged
 - Offer to check your friends email for to em using your work laptop